vuxcode/we1-project-osteise/time-report.md

   - Styled background
   - Added/styled some buttons
   - Added first set of navigation buttons (will add one on the left side aswell)
+- 2022-11-03 16:00 Worked for 3 hours
+  - Styled the contact page
+  - Added a contact form
+  - Added a map